kouber/pg_auditor/README.md

 ### Flashback functions ###

 Flashing back of transactions is made by replaying the audit log in a reverse order.
 Restoring data to a previous state will be applied only for the tables under audit control.
-If all the tables are put under control. then all the data will be restored.
+If all the tables are put under control, then all the data will be restored.

 * `auditor.undo([steps[, override others]])` - undoes the last _steps_ transactions within the current session.
 If the second argument is set to _true_, then the process will go out of the current session scope, thus overriding concurrent transaction actions.
 * `auditor.cancel(transaction bigint)` - undoes the actions made within the specified transaction.